dengjianbo3/Self_driving_projects/P3-Traffic-Sign-Classifier/writeup_template.md

 Numbers of all final test images is 12630.

-I pickup 5 images randomly, shows below:
+I pickup 5 images randomly, and print out their labels as tiltes, shows below:

 ![alt text][image5]

-The second image might be difficult to classify because the image's backgroup light is too dark, the traffic sign's edge is blur and could not identify it by bear eyes.
+The first image might be difficult to classify because the image's backgroup light is too dark, the traffic sign's edge is blur and could not identify it by bear eyes.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).